8none1/lnl_telegram_bot/README.md

 this will add a row at the bottom of the first sheet inside the spreadsheet where this script is running.
 Each element of the array is a cell in the spreadsheet.

 ### Telling Telegram where this script lives

 Telegram needs to be updated with the live URL of this script.
 That URL changes each time you deploy.
-There is a convinence function to help you manage this called `setWebhook`.
+There is a convenience function to help you manage this called `setWebhook`.
 To get this URL you have to (more on this below):

 1. Deploy the script
 1. Copy the `deployment id` and update the variable at the top of the script
 1. In the Apps Script editor choose the `setWebhook` function and click run